Here Technologies: New technologies

 Here also conducts work on various new technologies to improve traffic, mapping and the experience of driving.
 Listed below are recent prominent examples of these:

 In August 2015, Here introduced a new traffic-jam warning system called Traffic Safety Warning.
 The system works in alerting the driver with a suitable time period to react to the fact that there is a traffic jam up ahead.
 Data is updated every minute and is yet another way in which data collected is used to the benefit and safety of drivers.

 In June 2015, Here published an interface specification named the Sensor Ingestion Interface Specification.
 This standard defines how sensor data gathered by vehicles on the road can be sent to the cloud to update maps on the fly.
 The premise of the technology is to allow for the collection of data to alert other cars on the road to traffic obstacles or accidents in the vicinity.
 HERE has called for leading car manufacturers from across the world to promote its specification and call for a standardized data format, thereby leading to all consumers receiving the same traffic data reporting.

 Here also works in the field of automated vehicles, with the recent provision of its high-definition map data for manufacturers in testing their vehicles.
-The highly accurate mapped data of private test tracks provides these cars with a highly accurate navigation system to complement data collected from on-board sensors.
+The mapped data of private test tracks provides these cars with a highly accurate navigation system to complement data collected from on-board sensors.
 Much like existing map data is collected for consumer driving, the same LiDAR technology is used to map these private test tracks along with the roads that are used for public testing.
-HD Map data is also highly accurate, with accuracy to a level of 10 to 20 centimeters, and the collection of lane geometry is also part of the data collection task.
+HD Map data is also considered accurate, with accuracy to a level of 10 to 20 centimeters, and the collection of lane geometry is also part of the data collection task.
 Here makes approximately 2.7 million changes to its global map database every day.

 Also part of the field of autonomous vehicles and automated driving is the Live Roads technology.
 HERE is currently developing a technology that will be able to alert drivers of conditions such as weather to alert other drivers of possible hazards, or to avoid a particular area whilst driving.
 An example is the aggregation of data from windshield wipers and slipping tires to notify other drivers to avoid an ice-filled area.
 The company is also investigating Humanized Driving where data is collected on driving habits on roads, and provisioning this data to allow automated cars to follow how drivers behave (speed, traffic lights, etc.) when driving on certain roads.

-Here has also worked with SWARCO Group in developing new technologies for intelligent speed guidance.
-Through the smart provision of traffic lights and management, traffic congestion and vehicle efficiency will be able to be improved.
+Here has also worked with SWARCO Group in developing technologies for speed guidance.
+Through the provision of traffic lights and management, traffic congestion and vehicle efficiency will be improved.